TooSchoolForCool/EddieBot-ROS/eddiebot/eddiebot_bringup/README.md

 ### Launch File Description

-- [minimal.launch](https://github.com/TooSchoolForCool/CIESSL/blob/master/eddiebot/eddiebot_bringup/launch/minimal.launch): this file provides the minimal launch of the eddiebot, which will boot the IR sensor, Ping sensor and the motor controller
+- [minimal.launch](/launch/minimal.launch): this file provides the minimal launch of the eddiebot for running eddiebot applications, which will boot up the IR sensor, Ping sensor, motor controller, camera driver and Odometry publisher.